No matter the channel used for communication, all conversations are kept in the “Inbox” section.

 Sometimes the question just hangs in the air: you're waiting for someone else's reply, waiting for the feature to get launched, etc. To make sure one of these conversations doesn’t bother you in the meantime, but not to end up abandoning it completely, just hold it for a needed period of time.

-Use all available data about the lead you're chatting with to solve their issues more effectively.
-You can find all of the recorded information about a lead (read more about tracking data with Dashly here) in their lead card.
+Use all available data about the visitor you're chatting with to solve their issues more effectively.
+You can find all of the recorded information about a lead in their lead card.

 Simplify and speed up communication with your leads with the help of useful shortcuts: